-E-DVA Ringing MUST NOT be tripped when a termination of 10k ohm in parallel with 5 REN load is applied between tip and ring.
+E-DVA Ringing MUST NOT be tripped when an alerting signal is applied to a termination consisting of 10 k Ω in parallel with a 5 REN load applied tip to ring directly at the output of the E-DVA.

-E-DVA Ringing MUST NOT be tripped when a termination of 200 ohm is applied between tip and ring for <= 12 msec
+E-DVA Ringing SHOULD NOT be tripped when a termination of 200 ohm is applied between tip and ring for <= 12 msec.